How to visit Khao Sok national park

 Surat Thani is about a 1 1/2-2 hour bus ride from Khao Sok national park.
 You can get a bus from the town to the road outside the park.

 There are more flights per day into Phuket from both airports in Bangkok, Ko Samui, Hong Kong, Penang, Kuala Lumpur and Singapore.
-You can also fly to Phuket from further afield – there are direct flights from some countries in Europe, for example.
+Phuket is a popular place to start a Thailand holiday because you can also fly to Phuket from further afield – there are direct flights from some countries in Europe, for example.
+There are lots of interesting things to do in Phuket too.

 It’s about a 3-hour bus ride to Khao Sok from Phuket, but it goes from Phuket Town, which is in the south of Phuket island.
 You will need to get another bus from the airport to Phuket Town.